sandstorm/Sandstorm.CookiePunch/README.md

 Open the console of your browser inspector an type `klaro.show()`.
 Make sure all switches are turned off and reload your page again.

 As the default behaviour we will block all iframes and scripts.
 This way nothing slips through e.g. when you install a new plugin.
-As a developper you should allways check if can trust the markup added by a plugin.
+As a developper you should allways check if can trust the content added by a plugin.

 Don't worry, we provide some tools to make it easiert for you to configure ;)

 Now that your page probably looks broken, let's try to fix it ;)

-### STEP 3: Never block your own javascript
+### STEP 3: Never, ever block your own javascript

 You might have some scripts that you never want to be blocked because your page would not be usable at all.
 They are often called `main.js`, `app.js`, `index.js`, ...

 ```neosfusion
 Neos.Fusion:Tag {